karirogg/learn-deep/README.md

 python -m models.cifar.train --n 2 --classes 100 --epochs 50 --replay-buffer uniform --wandb
 ```

-Note on reproducability: The results detailed in our report were obtained using CUDA 11.8
+## Reproducing Results from Report
+The results detailed in our report were obtained using CUDA 11.8 and training for 100 epochs per task.
+For CIFAR-100, we averaged across the random seeds 69, 420 and 80085.
+For the EuropeWindFarm dataset, we additionally used seeds 31 and 42.
+The lower and upper cutoff values were 20% and 35% respectively on CIFAR-100, and 20% each on EWF.
+We used a buffer size of 10%.
+The applied replay strategies and weights are detailed in the report and can be applied as desired.